 JOCR will copy and edit accepted manuscripts before they are published.
 The editing is designed only to correct such things as misused words, spelling errors, missing references or incomplete citation information.

 Type the text unjustified, without hyphenating words at line breaks.

-Abbreviations spelt out in full for the first time
+Abbreviations spelled out in full for the first time

-Numerals at the beginning of the sentence spelt out
+Numerals at the beginning of the sentence are spelled out

 Use hard returns only to end headings and paragraphs, not to rearrange lines.